-Nestled between yuppie Park Slope and Crown Heights, a neighborhood with large numbers of both Orthodox Jews and West Africans, the Brooklyn Museum was the setting for the opening of a show that in unique and purposeful ways brought together African and European cultures.
-Curiously the work also brings cultural clashes that occurred in colonial times into the present.
-And what better artistic mind for such an interpretation than an English-born African-raised artist living in contemporary London.
+Nestled between Park Slope and Crown Heights, a neighborhood with large numbers of both Orthodox Jews and West Africans, the Brooklyn Museum was the setting for the opening of a show that in unique and purposeful ways brought together African and European cultures.
+Curiously, the work also brings cultural clashes that occurred in colonial times into the present.
+And what better artistic mind for such an interpretation than an English-born, African-raised artist living in contemporary London.

-From the work of artist Yinka Shonibare its clear not much is open to broad interpretation, which seemed to contribute to a dearth of good questions from the audience.
-One audience member, perhaps wanting only to hear himself, asked Shonibare what his thoughts on Madonna’s attempts to adopt African babies were.
+From the work of artist Yinka Shonibare, it’s clear not much is open to broad interpretation, which seemed to contribute to a dearth of good questions from the audience.
+One audience member, perhaps wanting only to hear himself, asked Shonibare about his thoughts on Madonna’s attempts to adopt African babies.
 Shonibare declined to answer.

-One of the most interesting portions of the exhibit are the mannequins placed throughout the museum’s period rooms on the fourth floor.
-They serve to add life, though it be headless life, to these normally staid rooms.
+One of the most interesting portions of the exhibit is the mannequins placed throughout the museum’s period rooms on the fourth floor.
+They serve to add life, though it is headless life, to these normally staid rooms.
 Another site-specific installation opens July 1 in the dining room of the Ballentine House at the Newark Museum.